Co-Facilitators and Designers

-For information on booking Curt to speak at your event, conference, or in the clasroom, contact him directly at email@example.com.
+For information on booking Curt to speak at your event, conference, or in the classroom, contact him directly at email@example.com.

 Matt Wallace, Artistic Director

-As an actor, Matt has performed professionally at Chicago theatres, across the Midwest, and throughout this region for twenty years.
-Film and TV credits include roles in the Oscar-winner Forrest Gump, Clancy, The Perfect Gift, The White Box, 1 Message, and upcoming releases Nikki and the Perfect Stranger and Pieces of Easter.
+As an actor, Matt has performed professionally at Chicago theatres, across the Midwest, and throughout this region for over twenty years.
+Favorite stage credits include Benedick in Much Ado About Nothing, Charlie in The Foreigner, Guildenstern in Rosencrantz and Guildenstern Are Dead, Antonio in The Merchant of Venice, Starkwedder in The Unexpected Guest, and Ali Hakim in Oklahoma.
+Film and TV credits include roles in the Oscar-winner Forrest Gump, Clancy, The Perfect Gift, 1 Message, recent releases The White Box and Pieces of Easter and the upcoming film Nikki and the Perfect Stranger.

 Holly Stone, Director of Technology & Communications

-Holly has been working with the Shakespeare Behind Bars team for over 10 years, doing marketing, photography and graphic & web design.
+Holly has been working with the Shakespeare Behind Bars team for over 10 years, doing marketing, graphic design, photography, web design and IT.
 She has served on the Board of Directors since 2010.
 Holly grew up on free Shakespeare and began volunteering and apprenticing with Kentucky Shakespeare Festival as a teenager.
-From 1999-2010, she worked full-time in administration as the Director of Technology & Design, specializing in Computer Systems Information, Technology & Training, Graphic & Web Design, Marketing and general administration of the organization.
+From 1999-2010, she worked full-time as their Director of Technology & Design/Communications, doing graphic & web design, marketing, IT and general administration.

-Holly studied art and theatre at the Youth Performing Arts School/duPont Manual, is an alumni of the Young Actor’s Institute, and attended Wright State University’s Theatre Design and Technology Program, emphasizing in scenic painting and stage management.
-Holly has also worked with many other Louisville theatres including Looking For Lilith, Pleiades Theatre Company, Stage One Children’s Theatre, University of Louisville and Music Theatre Louisville.
-She served on the Board of Directors for Dayton Theatre Guild in Dayton, OH and has volunteered with Actors Theatre Louisville, The Kentucky Center, Conrad-Caldwell House Museum and Bunbury Theatre.
+Holly studied art and theatre at the Youth Performing Arts School/duPont Manual, Louisville Visual Art Association, Young Actor’s Institute and Wright State University’s Theatre Design and Technology Program.
+Holly has been working in and around the theatre community for over 20 years as an administrator, stage manager, scenic artist, house manager, production manager and actor, among various other technical positions.
+She has worked and volunteered with many Louisville theatres including Looking For Lilith, Bunbury Theatre and Stage One Family Theatre.
+She also served on the Board of Directors and was the resident Stage Manager for Dayton Theatre Guild in Dayton, OH.

-Aside from her life-long career of working with Shakespeare, Holly is a freelance artist, designer, and photographer through her company ilex.lapis.
-She and her husband Peter are proprietors of The Salvage Emporium, which specializes in jewelry, accessories and other curiosities handcrafted from salvaged items and materials.
+Aside from her life-long career of working with Shakespeare, Holly is a freelance artist, designer, and photographer.
+She and her husband Pete are proprietors of The Salvage Emporium, which specializes in jewelry, accessories and other curiosities handcrafted from salvaged items and materials.

 Keith McGill has been a free-lance theater teacher and workshop leader for over a decade for organizations including Kentucky Shakespeare Festival, ArtsReach, and Walden Theatre and Actors’ Theatre’s New Voices playwriting program.
 He has also appeared in productions with various theatre organizations, such as Actors Theatre, The Necessary Theatre, Pleaides Theatre, Louisville Repertory Theatre, and the Royal Palm Players.
 Keith is very excited and proud to be part of Shakespeare Behind Bars.